 If you have ever shopped for a mattress or other bedding products, you’ve definitely run across a few terms that may not seem familiar in your search for the perfect night’s sleep.
 Everyone has heard the terms soft and firm used in describing mattress comfort levels, but you’ve also probably run across the use of plush and wondered if a plush mattress was referring to a soft or firm surface, or simply referring to the feel of mattress fabric.

 The term plush is used interchangeably by some companies to help describe the levels of softness their surface comfort layers offer.
 However, this really is an incorrect use of the term.
-Generally a plush surface is used to describe a softer surface that still provides good support.
+Generally, a plush surface is used to describe a softer surface that still provides good support.
 To better understand mattress comfort ratings, you need to first be familiar with the differences between what a firm, plush, and soft mattress is.

 Why are Comfort Levels Important to Me?

 You may think you prefer a plush bed over a firm one, but do you really know?
-The key to better understanding what you need for a good night’s rest lays in your sleep position.
+The key to a better understanding of what you need for a good night’s rest lays in your sleep position.
 How you sleep helps determine what level of comfort you need to get the sleep you deserve, and you should pay attention to what your body tells you each morning.

 If you are waking refreshed and comfortable, then you are already sleeping on the correct surface.
 But if you have been waking with aches and pains, it may be because your comfort level is incorrect and you are in desperate need of an upgrade, or even just a replacement mattress if yours is more than 10 years old.
 Over time mattress materials can compress and break down, and stop giving you the support you need.

-If you are a side sleeper, you are going to need a softer, or more plush, surface layer to better help support your shoulders and hips to keep your spine in alignment while you sleep.
+If you are a side sleeper, you are going to need a softer, or plusher, surface layer to better help support your shoulders and hips to keep your spine in alignment while you sleep.
 Back and stomach sleepers prefer a more firm top in order to allow their spine to curve naturally and not be pulled out of place due to hip and shoulder weight.

-Surface comfort is generally measured on a scale of 1 to 10, with 10 being the most firm, and 1 being the most soft.
+Surface comfort is generally measured on a scale of 1 to 10, with 10 being the most firm, and 1 being the softest.
 These measurements are determined by the amount of give the surface yields when a consistent weight is applied.
 A plush top surface on average falls at a 2.5 or 3 on this scale of 10, so it is definitely a softer sleeping surface.

 Of course, there is no set standard from one company to the next, and measurements may reflect their own line of products- so be sure to read up on comfort reviews to truly know how your choices may compare to other brands you may be familiar with.